In page navigation

 - Create an account.
 Once you’ve selected your broker, simply go to their website and create an account.
 The steps required for this will vary from platform to platform, but generally, you can expect to have to provide your name, email address, phone number, and some form of photo identification.

 - Deposit funds.
 Log into your broker account and select the option to deposit funds.
 Depending on your broker you’ll have a variety of payment options available; most brokers accept bank transfers and debit card payments, but not all accept e-wallets such as PayPal.
 Select your preferred payment method and deposit the amount of money you wish to invest in Diageo shares.

 - Place an order for DGE stock.
-Now navigate to the broker’s buying stocks page (a link to this can be found in the menu on the website).
-Here you’ll be able to search for Diageo’s ticker symbol (DGE) and see the current price at which the stock is trading.
-If you’re happy with the price, enter the number of shares you wish to buy and place your order.
+Search for Diageo’s ticker symbol (DGE) and see the current price at which the stock is trading.
+If you’re happy with the price, enter the number of shares you want and place your order.

 - Execute your order.
 Once you have placed your order, your broker will automatically execute it for you and your Diageo shares will be listed in your account.
 Congratulations, you’ve just bought shares in Diageo!

 Formed back in 1997 and listed on the London Stock Exchange, Diageo produces alcohol and distributes it in more than 180 countries around the world.
 Its portfolio of beverages contains some of the world’s biggest names, such as Smirnoff vodka, Baileys liqueur, Captain Morgan rum, and Guinness beer.